rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/347_enable-vpn.md

 rio project list -w
 ```

-To create a new project you will have to first create a project maifest, set the attribute `vpn.enabled` to `true` and then apply the manifest.
+To create a new project you will have to first create a project manifest, set the attribute `vpn.enabled` to `true` and then apply the manifest.
 For example, create a project manifest `project.yaml` as below:

 ```yaml